Continuation Method for Nonsmooth Model Predictive Control Using Proximal Technique: CONCLUSION

 \section{CONCLUSION}

 This paper proposed a novel framework for the continuation method of nonsmooth MPC.
 Via the proximal operator, we proposed an equation system which is equivalent to the first-order inclusion relation induced by the nonsmoothness of the OCP.
 Moreover, constraint qualifications were also presented that ensure the uniqueness of the Lagrange multipliers satisfying the proposed equation system.
-Finally, we presented a numerical example that demonstrates the effectiveness of our proposed method.
+Finally, we presented a numerical example to show that our proposed method outperforms the conventional method.